galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <question-title>Interpret the QC output</question-title>
 >
 > The violin plots show the shape of each distribution but not the numbers behind it.
 To read the numbers off the object rather than off the picture, run {% tool [Inspect AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_inspect/anndata_inspect/0.11.4+galaxy3) %} on `QC metrics before filtering` with *"What to inspect?"*: `Key-indexed observations annotation (obs)`, then open the resulting table with {% tool [Datamash](toolshed.g2.bx.psu.edu/repos/iuc/datamash_ops/datamash_ops/1.8+galaxy0) %} to get medians and counts for any column.
-For this window before filtering that gives a median of 305 total counts and 234 detected genes per cell, and a median `cell_area` of 60.2 µm² with the first percentile at 10.9 µm² and the maximum at 1,016.8 µm².
+For this window before filtering that gives a median of 316 total counts and 236 detected genes per cell, and a median `cell_area` of 61.5 µm² with the first percentile at 11.9 µm² and the maximum at 476.9 µm².
 >
-> The two figures used in the next question come from the same columns counted across the whole section.
-Counting rows where `cell_area` is below 10 gives 840 objects, whose median `total_counts` is 13; counting rows above 400 gives 203 objects, whose median `total_counts` is 2,694.
-Inside this window the same thresholds remove 47 objects at the bottom and 8 at the top.
+> The two figures used in the next question come from the same table.
+Counting rows where `cell_area` is below 10 gives 60 objects, whose median `total_counts` is 21; counting rows above 400 gives 8 objects, whose median `total_counts` is 3,132.
+The area filter applied later removes 47 of those 60 rather than all of them, because the gene filter has already taken the other 13.
 In Galaxy you can get both with {% tool [Filter data on any column using simple expressions](Filter1) %} on the `obs` table (`c8<10`, then `c8>400`, adjusting the column number to wherever `cell_area` sits in your export) followed by **Datamash**.
 It is worth doing this once by hand, because every threshold in the next section is chosen from these numbers rather than from a rule of thumb.
 >
 > 1. The scatter plot shows a tight curved relationship between total counts and detected genes rather than a straight line.
 Why is that curve expected?
-> 2. Across the whole section, 840 objects have an area below 10 µm², with a median of 13 transcripts, and 203 objects have an area above 400 µm², with a median of 2,694 transcripts against 305 across all cells.
+> 2. 60 objects have an area below 10 µm², with a median of 21 transcripts.
+8 objects have an area above 400 µm², with a median of 3,132 transcripts against 316 across all cells.
 What two different problems do these tails suggest?
 > 3. Why is the spatial map necessary before deciding to remove low-count cells?
 >
 > > <solution-title></solution-title>